abacusorg/AbacusSummit/docs/data-access.rst

 The NERSC hosting was made possible with the support of Stephen Bailey, Benjamin Weaver, Eli Dart, Debbie Bard, and Lisa Gerhardt, who we thank warmly.

-For additional acknowledgements related to the creation of the suite proper, please see :ref:`authors:acknowledgements--thanks`.
+For additional acknowledgements related to the creation of the suite proper, please see :ref:`authors:acknowledgements & thanks`.